guimondmm/prism-sort-glitch/README.md

 ## Derivative Work

-Images glitched using this algorithm should be licensed under CC-BY-SA 4.0 as well, with proper attribution, as I believe they constitute derivative work as covered under the terms of the license.
+Images glitched using this algorithm should be licensed under CC-BY-SA 4.0 as well, with proper attribution, as I believe they constitute "adapted material" as covered under the terms of the license.

 The reason for this humble request is to encourage people to further experiment with this algorithm or its variants, as well as remix other people's artwork.